memgraph/documentation/pages/querying/performance-optimization.md

 +----------------------------------+----------------------------------+----------------------------------+----------------------------------+
 ```

-Several things have changed, the most import is that we are now running `ScanAllByLabel` operator insted of `ScanALL` that will search nodes based on labels, and actual search space will be reduced.
+Several things have changed, the most important thing is that the query plan is now using the `ScanAllByLabel` operator instead of `ScanALL`, which will search nodes based on labels, and the actual search space will be reduced.
 Next, notice the `ACTUAL HITS` got down from 14k to 9k nodes.
-This also did split the total execution time into the half, notice the `ABSOLUTE TIME`.
-It is not just the actual faster operator, but the data inside the query plan pipeline is significantly reduced, and this has significant influence on the performance of the next operator in line, `Filter` in this case.
+This also did split the total execution time into half, notice the `ABSOLUTE TIME`.
+It is not just the actual faster operator, but the data inside the query plan pipeline is significantly reduced, and this has a significant influence on the performance of the next operator in line, `Filter` in this case.
+In general, less operators and lower actual hits lead to less data in query plan pipline, and faster execution time of query plan.

-`Filter` still needs to applied on the actual bigger chunk of nodes, by introducing the [label propery index](../fundamentals/indexes#label-propery-index) the search spaces can be limited even further.
+`Filter` still needs to be applied on the actual bigger chunk of nodes.
+The search spaces can be limited even further by introducing the [label properly index](../fundamentals/indexes#label-propery-index).

 Here is an example: